CERT-Polska/n6/docs/docker.md

 ## Building the environment

-> Note: Make sure you are in n6 directory
+> **Note:** Make sure you are in the top-level directory of the cloned source code repository.

 To build our demonstrational _n6_ environment we use [Docker Compose](https://docs.docker.com/compose/) which binds all the services needed to run the *n6* infrastructure.